Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 Envision a safeguard building seamlessly on your pan through smart chemistry!
 Patina emerges as the bronze alloy interacts with heat, air, oils, and food acids, igniting oxidation to craft a resilient, non-stick shield.
 It's driven by electrochemical magic—copper and tin on the surface link up with oxygen, ions, and carbon from heated fats, forging a self-repairing coat that's as tough as it is tantalising.

 What sets Eaglador apart?
-Unlike pure copper pans needing linings to curb leaching (and missing the patina party), our elevated 22% tin lets it thrive uncoated, unleashing peak non-stick prowess and wellness rewards you won't find in lined alternatives.
+Unlike pure copper pans needing tin linings to curb leaching (and missing the patina party), the high tin level [22%] in Kansa's alloy lets the pan thrive uncoated and open to elements, unleashing peak non-stick prowess and wellness rewards you won't find in lined alternatives.
+Its a completely natural process avoiding any nasties.

 Key elements sparking the spark: